ClimateImpactLab/impact-calculations/docs/generate.md

    them.

- - `do_farmers`: true, false, 'always', or a list of 'noadapt', 'incadapt', 'global', 'histclim-noadapt', 'histclim-incadapt', and 'histclim-global'; if true, alternative assumptions of adaptation (income-only and no-adaptation) will be generated.
+ - `do_farmers`: true, false, 'always', or a list of 'noadapt', 'incadapt', 'global', 'glocal', 'histclim-noadapt', 'histclim-incadapt', and 'histclim-global'; if true, alternative assumptions of adaptation (income-only and no-adaptation) will be generated.
 If 'always', alternative adaptation assumptions will be calculated even with